abdelbar472/abdelbar472/README.md

 # 🚀 **DevOps & Backend Developer | Building Scalable Systems**

-I specialize in backend development, DevOps, and cloud infrastructure, focusing on building scalable, real-time, and efficient systems.
+I specialize in backend development, DevOps, and cloud infrastructure, focusing on building scalable, real-time, and efficient systems, with an interest in data science.

 ---